aantron/markup.ml/README.md

                          </p>"                         (* valid HTML *)
 ```

-Some features:

-- Supports both strict and error-correcting parsing.
-- Based on the [HTML5][HTML5] and [XML][XML] specifications.
-This concerns HTML
-  error recovery especially.
-- Character encodings detected automatically; emits UTF-8.
+In addition to being error-correcting, the parsers are:

+- *streaming*: capable of parsing partial input while more input is still being
+  received;
+- *lazy*: not parsing input unless it is needed to emit the next parsing signal,
+  so you can easily stop parsing partway through a document;
-- Can be used in simple synchronous style or with [Lwt][lwt].
+- *non-blocking*: they can be used with [Lwt][lwt], but still provide a
-- Streaming and lazy – partial input is processed as it is received, but only if
-  needed.
-- Parses input in one pass and does not build up a document representation in
-  memory.
+  straightforward synchronous interface for simple usage; and
+- *one-pass*: memory consumption is limited since the parsers don't build up a
+  document representation, nor buffer input beyond a small amount of lookahead.

+The parsers detect character encodings automatically.
+Strings emitted are in
+UTF-8.

+The parsers are subjected to fairly thorough [testing][tests], with more tests
+to be added in the future.

+## Interface and simple usage

-The interface is centered around four transformations between byte streams and
+The interface is centered around four functions between byte streams and signal
-signal streams: [`parse_html`][parse_html], [`write_html`][write_html],
+streams: [`parse_html`][parse_html], [`write_html`][write_html],
 [`parse_xml`][parse_xml], and [`write_xml`][write_xml].
 These have several
 optional arguments for fine-tuning their behavior.
 The rest of the functions
 either input or output byte streams, or transform signal streams in some
 interesting way.

-Here are some more usage examples:
+Some examples:

 ```ocaml
 (* Show up to 10 XML well-formedness errors to the user.
 Stop after